-But in reality, I was deeply unhappy and unsure how to change things.
+But in reality, I was deeply dissatisfied and confused about how to change things.

-Without a strategy, I experienced lots of false starts and detours.
+Without a strategy, I experienced false starts, detours and lots of wasted time and money.
 Eventually I realised always trying to do “the right thing” was what was making me unhappy.

-Giving myself permission to follow my own path was a massive relief.
+Understanding I needed to do the work to design my own path was a massive relief.

 I finally achieved a career I love.
 It took many years to get here but now I’m more energised and inspired by my work than I’ve ever been.

-I’ll help you to stop compromising, make changes and create a career that is both meaningful and fun.
+I’ll help you to cut through the confusion, make changes and create a career that’s both meaningful and successful.

-Coaching led me to realise what I enjoyed most was recognising talent and enabling that talent to flourish and thrive.
-I knew I’d found my purpose.
+Working with a coach help me understand what I enjoyed most – recognising talent and enabling that talent to flourish and thrive.
+It was a simple, but profound discovery.

-Using my unique blend of leadership and career coaching skills I’ve developed practical, evidence-based career confidence solutions.
+Blending my decades of professional experience with career coaching skills I’ve developed practical, evidence-based career design solutions.

 I hold the following qualifications –